cultivate-hfc/forecasts-api-docs/source/includes/_memberships.md

 role | string | The role/privileges of the membership.
-Can be "user" or "admin" user.id | integer | The id of the user user.email | string | The email of the user user.username | string | The username of the user user.first_name | string | The first name of the user user.last_name | string | The last name of the user user.last_pageview_at | date | The timestamp of the user's last pageview user.last_prediction_at | date | The timestamp of the user's last forecast user.description | string | The user's self-inputted description
+Can be "user" or "admin" user.id | integer | The id of the user user.email | string | The email of the user